ashleyo/Documents/BankAcccountBrief.md

 1. How many times did you change your implementation?
 2. Did you use i) concrete classes + inheritance ii) abstract classes + concrete classes + inheritance iii) interfaces?
 What made your decision for you?
 3. What woul you do differently if you were doing it again?
+4. Suppose the bank now wanted a PremiumXtraAccount that combined features of a **Current Account** and a **Savings Account** in that it had an overdraft facility but also paid interest on positive balances above a threshold.
+How woul you implement that?
+You cannot inherit from multiple classes in C# and neither can you use

 ### Extension